AllanM007/GoRest/README.md

 ### GoRest
 -> GoRest is a simple Golang REST API built using the golang mux router package.

- - The API is able to perform basic endpoint functions:
+-> The API is able to perform basic endpoint functions:
- >CREATE
+ - CREATE
- >READ
+ - READ
- >UPDATE
+ - UPDATE
- >DELETE
+ - DELETE